Archaeology 2B:Theory and Practice ARCH2011

 - Typically Offered: Semester 2

 - Available to Erasmus Students: Yes

 This course provides students with the opportunity to learn about the craft of archaeology in terms of the concepts and theories through which past societies are understood and the practical and scientific skills, methods and techniques which archaeologists use to recover, analyse and interpret artefacts, sites and landscapes.

-Lectures: Wednesday, Friday at 12noon over 10 weeks as scheduled on MyCampus; seven two-hour practical classes and one residential weekend fieldtrip.
-In any one week, a student will typically have two lectures and a practical class.
+Lectures: Wednesday at 12noon over 10 weeks as scheduled on MyCampus; one hour online anytime learning resources on moodle each week; seven two-hour practical classes and one residential weekend fieldtrip.
+In any one week, a student will typically have one lecture, one hour of online learning, and a two hour practical class.

 Requirements of Entry

 Grade D3 or above in Archaeology 1B (ARCH1002), or at the discretion of the Head of Subject.